-Coach holidays for Easter tend to start from around £209 per person and will usually include: return travel, accommodation, meals and excursions.
-For many of the European Easter breaks, meals are usually limited to just bed and continental breakfast.
-However, the Easter cruises will usually provide full board arrangements throughout your time aboard the ship.
+Coach holidays for Easter tend to start from around £199 per person and will usually include: return coach travel, comfortable hotel accommodation, meals and excursions.

 Make a change to your usual routine for Easter and this year, get your loved ones together for a short break away and eat your chocolate eggs somewhere new?
 Deciding on where to go can for some be a little daunting so here are just a few of the places you can visit during this time: